tomekkozysa/NOK/src/pages/projects/2021-07-06-un-rendez-vous.md

   begins with Law's character speaking into a telephone, seeming to threaten the unheard voice on the other end.

-  Director: Guy Ritchie
+  Director: Guy Ritchie.

-  Cast: Jude Law & Michaela Kocianovaz
+  Cast: Jude Law & Michaela Kocianovaz.
 featured: false
 vimeoid: "572438465"
 ---